VivekPatil8425/product-review-cluster/README.md

-# 🛍️ Customer Review Clustering for eCommerce — My Journey
+# 🛍️ Customer Review Clustering for eCommerce

 This project is my journey in building a tool to understand customer comments.
 It uses a **FastAPI backend** and a **React (Vite) frontend**.